mahaloz/decompilation-wiki/docs/fundamentals/cfg_recovery/overview.md

 The second phase, program lifting, is only required if the decompiler aims to be architecture agnostic.
 Most decompilers will use an IL to make their later analyses more widely applicable.

+Methods for evaluating improvements in this field are also of note but have had very limited work.
+The most recent of these works has focused on instrumenting and comparing to the compile-generated CFG[^2][^3].

 ## Graph Recovery Example
 An example C program is shown below:
 ```c